Skip to main content

 In order to further reduce resource consumption and carbon emissions, you can also consider:

 1. Organizing a simple, environmentally friendly, yet solemn funeral for yourself or your ancestors.
-This may involve using eco-coffins, using recycled paper or fabric bags as the envelopes for funeral gifts, dressing the departed in their favorite clothing instead of specially prepared burial garments and opting for farewell services in hospitals.
+This may involve using eco-coffins and opting for farewell services in hospitals.

 2. A farewell room at Hospital

-3. Green worship: Burning joss paper is a traditional practice, but the burning process inevitably causes air pollution and carbon emissions, which can have an impact on the environment and human health.
-When expressing remembrance and gratitude to our ancestors, individuals can opt for environmentally friendly ancestral worship practices, such as using fresh flowers as offerings instead of burning clothing, engaging in electronic worship, and offering digital offerings.
+3. Green worship: Burning joss paper is a traditional practice.
+When expressing remembrance and gratitude to our ancestors, individuals can opt for environmentally friendly ancestral worship practices, such as using fresh flowers as offerings instead of burning joss paper, engaging in electronic worship, and offering digital offerings.

-Scattering of Ashes at Sea Free Memorial Sails
+Free Memorial Sails for Scattering Ashes at Sea

 Green Burial Talk / Visit